r-bellamkonda/hello-world/README.md

 # hello-world
 First github repository

-Welcome to github world, it's new and facinating:)
+Welcome to github world, it's new and fascinating:)